Yetangitu/books/README.md

 * ttool active <btih>
   return `true` if the torrent is active, `false` otherwise

-Output should be the requested data without any headers or explanation.
+Output should be the requested data without any headers or other embellishments.
 Here is an example using the (included) `tm` helper script for the *transmission-daemon* torrent client, showing all required commands:

 ```txt
 $ tm torrent-files r_2412000.torrent